OctoPrint/OctoPrint/README.md

 Next we need to install pre-requisites before building and then running Octoprint.

 You will need roughly 1GB of available RAM/SWAP to build the prereqs.
-If you're build system is below 1GB of RAM/SWAP together, use the following commands to add 512MB of swap, adjust as needed and for available storage.
+If your build system is below 1GB of RAM/SWAP together, use the following commands to add 512MB of swap, adjust as needed and for available storage.

 ```
 dd if=/dev/zero of=/tmp/swapfile bs=1024 count=524288